phansch/philhansch.net/_posts/2013-03-01-google-drive-as-cdn.md

 ![Sharing settings](/assets/images/posts/2013-03-01-gdrive-static/sharing-1.png)

 Now you will need to obtain the folder ID.
-Change to your public folder and you will see the ID in the adress bar.
+Change to your public folder and you will see the ID in the address bar.
 The last part is the FolderID you are looking for:

 ![FolderID](/assets/images/posts/2013-03-01-gdrive-static/folderid.png)